ajones513/git-folder-branches/README.md

 # git-folder-branches
-Allows you to bookmark a bunch of repos, or folders containing a bunch of repos, automatically fetch them periodicially and show a summary view of your branches, working copy changes and if your branch is behind/ahead of its upstream.
+Allows you to bookmark a bunch of repos, and folders containing several repos, automatically fetch them periodicially and show a summary view of your branches, working copy changes and if your branch is behind/ahead of its upstream.

 # Installation

 `npm install git-folder-branches -g`

 # Usage

-`gfb <repo-directory>` - show summary of `<repo-directory>`
+_`<directory>` can either be the directory to a repo, or a directory containing several repos._

-`gfb <directory-above-repos>` - show summary of all the repos inside `<directory-above-repos>`
+`gfb <directory>` - show summary of `<directory>`

 `gfb` - show summary of bookmarked directories

-`gfb -a <repo-directory>` - add `<repo-directory>` to bookmarks
+`gfb -a <directory>` - add `<directory>` to bookmarks

+`gfb -l` - list bookmarks

-`gfb -a <directory-above-repos>` - add `<directory-above-repos>` to bookmarks
+`gfb -d <directory>` - delete `<directory>` from bookmarks

 # Example Output

-If in `/some-directory` you had two Git repos `/some-directory/my-repo` and `/some-directory/another-repo`:
+If in `/some-directory` you had two Git repos `/some-directory/my-repo` and `/some-directory/another-repo`, and you:

+* Run `gfb -a /some-directory` then run `gfb`
+* Run `gfb /some-directory`
+* Run `gfb /some-directory/my-repo /some-directory/another-repo`

+... you should see the following output with some nice colour coding:

 ```
 my-repo